 Studio monitors are one of the most important parts of your home studio setup.
 Selecting the right monitors to meet your needs is not an easy task.

 Many manufacturers create excellent products.
 Some have been around for decades while others are new contenders.

 In this guide, we look at the best studio monitors available in the market today.
 From entry-level options to high-end choices in a range of categories.

 There is a staggering number of options when it comes to choosing studio monitors.
-But, we’ve done all the hard work for you.
+But we’ve done all the hard work for you.
 Here are the top choices in some key categories, but you’ll find a more extensive summary and further options below.

 Below you’ll find in-depth reviews for each monitor.
 There are several categories to explore.
 Plenty of high-quality choices are available so let’s dive into the details.